William Ross, 12th Lord Ross: Origins

 Ross was born in about 1656.
 He was the son and heir of George Ross, 11th Lord Ross, who died in 1682, by Grizel, daughter of William Cochrane, 1st Earl of Dundonald.
 The Rosses of Halkhead, or Hawkhead, in Renfrewshire, were a Lowland family, not apparently related to the Earls of Ross or the Highland family of Ross of Balnagown.

 Military career

-Ross had commissions as lieutenant (27 September 1678) and captain (4 September 1680) in Lord Home's troop of horse, and as captain (26 December 1682) and major (4 August 1686) in Claverhouse's regiment of horse, the last of which, however, he shortly afterwards resigned.
-In 1685, he was wounded in an action during the pursuit of the Earl of Argyll.
+Lord Ross began his military career with commissions as lieutenant (27 September 1678) and captain (4 September 1680) in Lord Home's troop of horse.
+Subsequently, he held commissions as captain (26 December 1682) and major (4 August 1686) in Claverhouse's regiment of horse, although he resigned the latter position shortly afterward.
+In 1685, he sustained injuries during an action while pursuing the Earl of Argyll.

-He appears to have been a personal friend of Claverhouse, having been a witness at his wedding in 1684, and later excused himself from joining the army raised against his old friend and commander by pleading the pressure of his Parliamentary duties.
+Lord Ross maintained a close relationship with Claverhouse, having served as a witness at his wedding in 1684.
+Despite this bond, he excused himself from participating in the army raised against Claverhouse by citing his Parliamentary duties.